Chart Color Schemes

 Employment performance in Freeling has been broadly consistent with national averages

-Freeling has a balanced workforce spanning white and blue collar jobs.
-Essential services sectors are well represented in the area.
+Freeling has a balanced workforce comprising white and blue collar jobs.
+Essential services sectors are well represented, with an unemployment rate of 3.5% as of September 2025.
+The estimated employment growth over the past year was 1.2%.

 Frequently Asked Questions - Employment